ennis/fluff/GUI_NOTES.md

 For instance, UI functions could return a view tree, that is then "applied" on top of a corresponding retained element tree, recursively.
 Hot reload would be complicated.
 This is very much like xilem.

+# Container-owns tree

+Issues:

+- (STRUCTURE) flat VS container owns VS component owns
+- (DISPATCH) dispatching closures to children
+- (IDS) identifying nodes
+- (DIRTY) dirty flag propagation: when a widget needs to relayout/repaint, propagate this information to the parent
+- (NAV) navigate to the previous/next element in the tree

+Structure:

+- flat: elements are stored in a flat generational table; elements can be referred by indexing in the table
+- ~~container-owns~~: no table, containers own their child elements; elements are referred by ID, but containers must implement methods to find child IDs
+    - containers have mutable access to their child elements
+        - not sure if that's interesting in practice
+    - implementors must worry about finding child IDs => more code for the authors, avoid
+- component owns: within a component, elements are stored as fields in a struct, regardless of their parenting relationships
+    - component has mutable access to all elements, even those several layers deep in the hierarchy
+    - hierarchy is encoded separately
+    - components themselves are stored in a table
+    - no allocation needed for static nodes

+For (DIRTY):

+- flat: can't access parent directly, use a separate context
+- container-owns: same, use a context
+- component-owns: same

+For (IDS): use a randomly generated ID, or just use a slotmap generational ID.

+Decision: switch to a flat map.
+Xilem/masonry does the same. "component-owns" approach isn't worth the added complexity (even if it is mostly hidden from the user).
+Widget manipulation methods should take a special receiver with traversal context, like masonry.
+However, unlike masonry, containers don't hold the list of their children.